anhdhbn/telebit/README.md

 ### Usage with OAuth3.org

-Daplie's OAuth3.org tunnel service is in Beta.
+The OAuth3.org tunnel service is in Beta.

 **Terms of Service**: The Software and Services shall be used for Good, not Evil.
 Examples of good: education, business, pleasure.
 Examples of evil: crime, abuse, extortion.